 You now have the necessary tools to establish and maintain detailed, accurate records.

 If you do not have an acceptable perpetual inventory system, now is the best time to develop one.
 If you update your records regularly, your perpetual inventory should match your annual physical inventory.

-Step One: Begin with all of your stock labeled, identified and priced.
+- Begin with all of your stock labeled, identified and priced.
 Your sales tags should include category numbers which indicate the type of merchandise.
 Category numbers are helpful because it's convenient to record your annual physical inventory by category.
-Keep a separate record for each category.

-Sales staff jewelry lines and scrap gold measurements should be included in the annual physical inventory.

-Step Two: Gather all merchandise from each category into separate areas.
-This prevents the need to re-inventory categories if merchandise is missing.

-Step Three: It's best to work in teams of two, with one person reading the tags and another person recording the information onto separate inventory records either on paper or by computer.
+Keep a separate record for each category. - Sales staff jewelry lines and scrap gold measurements should be included in the annual physical inventory. - Gather all merchandise from each category into separate areas.
+This prevents the need to re-inventory categories if merchandise is missing. - Work in teams of two, with one person reading the tags and another person recording the information onto separate inventory records either on paper or by computer.

-The annual physical inventory should include the date the inventory was taken, the category number, and each item's inventory number, quantity, and brief description, as shown on the next page.
+The annual physical inventory should include the date inventory was taken, the category number, and each item's inventory number, quantity, and brief description, as shown below.